 If you have recently been in an accident and your back hurts, you should seek immediate medical attention as well as legal advice.
 We are not attorneys but we can help you find a lawyer who can help you receive a fair settlement.
 Only a lawyer can tell you what you are truly entitled to, your insurance agency may try to convince you differently.

 *Disclaimer: American Attorney Awards is not a law firm.
 None of the information on this website should be regarded as legal advice.
-If you are in need of an attorney please contact us and we will help you find a lawyer who could provide you with guidance for your case.
+If you are in need of legal advice please contact a qualifed lawyer who is licensed to provice you with guidance for your case.